 A community support worker also assists disabled people and encourages them to participate in community service programs to support them with recuperation needs or mental/physical development.

-These professionals assist other health professionals, like registered nurses and doctors in medical environments including assisted living facilities, residential aged care, and hospitals to deliver the best health care and services to residents.
+These professionals assist other health professionals, like registered nurses and doctors, in medical environments, including assisted living facilities, residential aged care, and hospitals, to deliver the best health care and services to residents.

-In addition to it, they also perform a few more tasks such as administering medicine and reporting on residents' health.
+In addition to it, they also perform a few more tasks, such as administering medicine and reporting on residents' health.

 An RN is highly experienced and possesses extensive knowledge in the area of clinical care.
-They are the ones who formulate health care plans and administer areas like infection control, and medication management, for taking care of residents.
+They are the ones who formulate health care plans and administer infection control, and medication management, for taking care of residents.

-What are the Working conditions for an Aged Care Worker in Australia?
+What Are The Working Conditions For an Aged Care Worker In Australia?

 Workplace